Last Updated on Jun 2, 2025 by vanessa sequeira

 Before investing in any mutual fund, it is important to check certain important factors like

-• Investment goal – It is always important to invest according to your goal.
+• Investment goal: It is always important to invest according to your goal.
 Get a list of mutual funds and keep an eye on their performance.
-For example, if you are close to retirement, choose a balanced fund that invests in a mix of bonds and stocks.

-• Risk appetite – This is essential to keep in mind while investing.
-Mutual funds have different options.
+• Risk appetite: It’s essential to mutual fund returns by risk profile.
 Invest according to your risk tolerance, or your investment can go to waste.

 Conclusion

+The mutual fund returns by category show that small and mid cap funds have offered the highest long-term growth, albeit with greater volatility.
+Additionally, The mutual fund returns by tenure show that longer investment horizons generally yield higher average returns, especially for equity funds.
 Investments are the way to make wealth.
 But before investing, consider your risk appetite and investment goal.
 Make sure you have a good knowledge of the mutual fund scheme you are investing in.
 You can check Tickertape Mutual Fund Screener to get a fund’s key metrics.
 You can compare different schemes and find the best one that suits you.
-Happy Investing!

 FAQs